omnimistic/Simple-Image-Posterizer-in-Python/README.md

 Before using this script:
 - There’s **no GUI**, only a **CLI**.
-- **Performance** depends on image size — larger images will take longer to process.
+- **Performance** depends on image size and process mode — larger images and custom tint will take longer to process.
+Some files can take upto a minute
 - There’s **no input validation**, so incorrect values might cause errors or crashes.
 - The project will **not be actively developed further**, but the repository will remain open for anyone who wants to experiment, fork, or modify it.